UnitedHealthcare alleges ‘flawed and illegal’ Medicaid procurement process

 The protest also criticizes AHCA for considering late and non-conforming offers.
 UnitedHealthcare notes that Simply Healthcare Plans, Sunshine State Health Plan, and FCC submitted proposals that were either incomplete or late.
 Accepting these submissions, per the petition, provides an unfair advantage and violates procurement principles.

-In a particularly pointed accusation, UnitedHealthcare additionally claims AHCA engaged in technical leveling during the Best and Final Offer (BAFO) process.
+In a particularly pointed accusation, UnitedHealthcare additionally alleges AHCA engaged in technical leveling during the Best and Final Offer (BAFO) process.
 This practice involved disclosing proprietary information from UnitedHealthcare’s proposal to other respondents, allowing them to adjust their proposals to match UnitedHealthcare’s offerings, an action that is both unfair and illegal.

 The company also raises concerns about AHCA’s documentation of its decision-making process.
 The company asserts that the agency failed to provide adequate explanations for its award decisions, as required by Florida statutes, amounting to “arbitrary and capricious conduct.”
 Compounding this, UnitedHealthcare alleges that AHCA frustrated its protest rights by failing to timely produce the entire procurement file.
 Despite repeated requests, UnitedHealthcare claims it has not received all relevant documents, hindering its ability to fully challenge the procurement process.